-Our Featured Partner – Gateway Casinos
+Our Featured Sponsor – Gateway Casinos

 Edmonton’s downtown core is experiencing a game-changing evolution, and at the centre of it is the vibrant ICE District.
 Gateway Casinos is at the heart of the action with Grand Villa Edmonton, located adjacent to Rogers Place, serving as Edmonton’s new entertainment destination.

 Gateway Casinos, which celebrated its 25th year in business in 2017, is no stranger to downtown Edmonton.
 The company previously operated the Baccarat Casino, which was dismantled to make way for the $32-million Grand Villa and a new generation of casino that encompasses modern gaming attractions in addition to top-quality entertainment and dining.

 “Grand Villa Edmonton provides an elegant backdrop for all of your casino excitement—the grand spaces, rich finishing and individualized customer service are incomparable,” says General Manager Michael Vickerman, who has worked with Gateway for 13 years, starting as a blackjack dealer at Cascades in Langley, BC before progressing to the GM position at Grand Villa Edmonton in July 2017.

 Grand Villa is Gateway’s most premium brand.
 It got its start in Burnaby, BC at Gateway’s flagship property, which was inspired by the casual sophistication of an Italian villa.

 “The brand has evolved over the years as we continue to add amenities that allow all customers to enjoy a great night of entertainment,” Vickerman says.
 “Luxurious fit and finish with an incomparable entertainment, dining and gaming experience is what you can expect to find at a Grand Villa.”